uselotus/lotus/README.md

    docker-compose -f docker-compose.prod.yaml up --build
    ```
 You should now be able to access the homepage at [localhost/](http://localhost/), and sign in using the `ADMIN_USERNAME` and `ADMIN_PASSWORD` you defined.

+We are currently working on easy deployment options for AWS, GCP, and Azure.
+If you have any questions, feel free to reach out to us.

 <p align="right">(<a href="#lotus-pricing-and-billing-on-any-metric">back to top</a>)</p>